Joint and Dual Degree Programs

 A wide range of "dual degree" options are offered in partnership with the Graduate School, the Carlson School of Management, the Hubert H. Humphrey School of Public Affairs, the School of Journalism and Mass Communication, and other University programs.

-Mary Alton, Program Director for the Corporate Institute, is the adviser for the JD/MBA dual degree.
-Erin Keyes, Assistant Dean of Students, provides advising and program information for all other dual degree programs.
+David F. Fisher, Executive Director for the Corporate Institute, is the contact for the JD/MBA dual degree.
+The Dean of Students Office provides advising and program information for all other dual degree programs.

-"Joint degree" options, administered by the Joint Degree Program in Law, Health, & the Life Sciences, allow students to pursue interdisciplinary study in cutting-edge health and life science fields such as Public Health, Medicine, Pharmacology, and Health Care Administration, among others.
-All joint degree students participate in an interdisciplinary seminar each Fall, facilitating a continuing exchange of ideas on emerging topics.
-Advising for joint degree students is available through the professional staff in the joint degree program office, located in N140.
+"Joint degree" options, administered by the Joint Degree Program in Law, Science & Technology, allow students to pursue interdisciplinary study in cutting-edge health and life science fields such as Public Health, Medicine, Pharmacology, and Health Care Administration, among others.
+All joint degree students participate in an interdisciplinary seminar, facilitating a continuing exchange of ideas on emerging topics.
+Advising for joint degree students is available through the professional staff in the joint degree program office, located in N130.
 Please contact Erin Sikkink for more details at email@example.com.

 With some variation depending on the type of program, combined degrees operate under the common principles detailed below.